What is a Doctor of Education (Ed.D.)?

 - Ed.D.
 The Ed.D. degree sets itself apart from the Ph.D. by focusing on the practical application of knowledge & research, rather than pure theory.
 Ed.D. programs will contain a traditional dissertation, Dissertation in Practice (DiP), or capstone project.

-- Ph.D. in Education: A Ph.D. in Education may have more of a theoretical slant than an Ed.D., with coursework that applies to professionals in academia or research institutions.
+- Ph.D. in Education: A Ph.D. in Education may have more of a theoretical slant than an Ed.D., with coursework that applies to aspiring professors in academia or research institutions.
 Ph.D. in Education programs will include a traditional dissertation.

 - Ed.S.
 An Ed.S. typically requires fewer credits than an Ed.D. or Ph.D. — it’s roughly the equivalent of receiving a second master’s degree.
 It usually does not contain a dissertation.